willson113/HGCQA/Case Study/README.md

 This analysis suggests that small-scale models struggle with long texts and complex, dispersed information.
 Prompt-based enhancements offer only limited improvement to their reasoning capabilities, making it difficult for them to accurately answer complex questions.
 Future work may explore fine-tuning strategies to enhance reasoning abilities—for instance, by applying supervised fine-tuning (SFT) to guide models in identifying and integrating key information during training.
 Training specifically on complex reasoning tasks may improve their performance on HGCQA.
 While fine-tuned small models may still lag behind larger counterparts, they offer advantages in lightweight deployment, making them suitable for resource-constrained environments.

----

-Let me know if you’d like a shorter version for a caption, a more informal version for a GitHub README, or help integrating this into your paper.
 ![图4-8](https://github.com/user-attachments/assets/dd198646-ca73-454e-b467-2028b98d5442)